Why taking on an AI initiative can get you to your goals faster

 The best support managers can extrapolate ticket intent, and use common inquiries to help build simple decision trees.
 But this is easier said than done as a company grows and tickets pile up.

-Here’s the solution: A good AI solution can help you read through your historical tickets and will give you an analysis of how to design decision trees and content that increases first contact resolution.
+Here’s the solution: A good AI-powered customer support solution can help you read through your historical tickets and will give you an analysis of how to design decision trees and content that increases first contact resolution.

 Continue reading this article.
 Download our new white paper here to learn how implementing an AI-based system can put you in control of your CXM and make you and your support team shine.